Rolian-Sarmiento/quiz4_backend/README.md

 # Quiz4 Backend

-A backend API for the *Quiz4* application — designed to handle quiz data, user authentication, and related services for the frontend client.
+A backend API for the Quiz4 application.
+This server handles quiz data, user authentication, and related backend services for the frontend client.

 ## 🚀 About

 This repository contains the backend server for the Quiz4 application.
-It exposes RESTful API endpoints that manage quizzes, questions, users, and results.
-The backend is built to be scalable, modular, and easy to extend.
+It provides RESTful API endpoints to manage quizzes, questions, users, and results.
+The backend is designed to be modular, scalable, and easy to maintain.

 ## 🧠 Features

-- API endpoints for quizzes, questions, user accounts, and results
+- RESTful API endpoints
-- Authentication & authorization (*describe method: JWT, OAuth, etc.*)
-- Validation of input data
+- Quiz and question management
+- User authentication and authorization
-- Error handling and standard API responses
+- Input validation and error handling
-- Easily consumable by frontend apps or mobile clients
+- Ready to integrate with a frontend application

 ## 📦 Built With

-List the technologies, frameworks, or languages used.
-Examples:

 - Node.js
 - Express.js
-- MongoDB / PostgreSQL / MySQL
+- *(Add your database here: MongoDB / MySQL / PostgreSQL)*
-- Sequelize / Mongoose
-- dotenv for configuration
+- dotenv

-*(Replace these with your actual stack)*

 ## 🛠️ Getting Started